ElementAstro/atom-docs/src/content/docs/en/system/pidwatcher.md

 ---
-title: PidWatcher Class Documentation
+title: PidWatcher
-description: Detailed documentation for the PidWatcher class in the atom::system namespace, including constructors, public methods, usage examples, best practices, and implementation details for monitoring processes by their PID.
+description: Detailed for the PidWatcher class in the atom::system namespace, including constructors, public methods, usage examples, best practices, and implementation details for monitoring processes by their PID.
 ---

-# Atom System PID Watcher Library Documentation

-This document provides a detailed explanation of the `PidWatcher` class available in the `atom::system` namespace for monitoring processes by their PID.

 ## Table of Contents